mike-lischke/antlr4-graps/README.md

 ##What's next?
 The module is in a pretty good shape now and fully functional, but there are ideas to add more functionality, like:

+* Call tree visualization.
+* Rail-road diagrams for rules.
-- More semantic checks (e.g. indirect left-recursion and other warning/error conditions as detected by ANTLR)
+* More semantic checks (e.g. indirect left-recursion and other warning/error conditions as detected by ANTLR)
-- Support for code completion.
+* Support for code completion.
-- Automatic code formatting.
+* Automatic code formatting.
-- Linting support?
+* Linting support?
+* Test rig?

 I'd love to see code contributions, so that the module evolves faster.